 British Ideas Corporation was started by journalist Lee Gale as the antithesis to the increasingly US-packed print magazines on sale in this country.
 Most of Britain’s under-40s know more about Jay-Z (pronounced Jay-“Zed” on this side of the Atlantic), 50 Cent and Puff Daddy than they do about Factory Records, The Specials and The Jam.
 But for Britain’s middle-aged, it’s far more interesting to read about cultural occurrences in London, Manchester and Sheffield (past and present) than it is to trawl through endless articles about New York, LA and Tokyo.

-Assisting the venture is Technical Director Emma Gale, whose nose is usually in a book about CSS or WordPress, and US-based (but very much Welsh) designer Rich Morgan, who is the co-editor of our rather popular British Ideas Corporation Facebook page.
+Assisting the venture is Technical Director Emma Gale, whose nose is usually in a book about CSS or WordPress.
 Our logo is the work of Paul Aarons, former art editor of VOX magazine and now a design bigwig in the US, but whose heart will forever be in a London club watching Underworld in 1995.

 So if you appreciate Withnail & I, Porridge, 2 Tone, Jack Charlton, The Jam, Auf Wiedersehen, Pet, Factory Records, Dr Martens, Siegfried Farnon, Morecambe & Wise, The Fall, Kes, Mark & Lard, The Specials, James Bond, Dr Who, Commando comics, Fred Perry, electricity pylons, Bill Shankly, Siouxsie Sioux, John Shuttleworth, sandcastles, Madness, BBC4, whisky macs, the Avro Lancaster, The Prisoner, The Stone Roses and biscuits, you might enjoy British Ideas Corporation.